 Inspired by Dr Carl Ottosen a different fresh juice drink is available each day in The Lobby, made from fruit and vegetables pressed by a slow juicing method to retain the vitamins and minerals in each glass.
 We enjoyed the performance-boosting combination of cucumber, celery, pear and apple while on other days you may be offered the inflammatory beetroot, apple, watercress, lemon and ginger, created by top Copenhagen cocktail maker Gromit Eduardson to be delicious as well as healthy.

 Where will you stay?

 Last summer I stayed with my daughter at Kurhotel Skodsborg in a lovely room with a balcony looking towards the sea.
 The theme of understated luxury extended to the bedroom which had been recently renovated in a design scheme that is being rolled out throughout the hotel in 2016.
 The soft green décor reflected the royal forest of Dyrehaven behind the hotel with green-grey walls, a luxurious deep carpet and velvet curtains.
 I loved being able to see the occasional white sail drift across my view on Øresund, the stretch of sea that divides Denmark and Sweden.

 The bathroom was also luxurious, with a huge black sink, powerful walk in shower and plenty of delicious natural Karmameju toiletries in big bottles to avoid waste.
 In the wardrobe we found our towelling robes for the spa as well as a stylish rubber basket to carry all our things.
-When we visited in June many of the rooms still had the old style decor from a few years ago, but all are due to be redecorated in 2016, so it is worth checking when you book which style you will be getting.
+When we visited in June many of the rooms still had the old style decor from a few years ago, but all are due to be redecorated, so it is worth checking when you book which style you will be getting.